-- allergy testing materials to a maximum of \$50 per Policy year; - purchase of an artificial larynx to a maximum of 1 per lifetime; - repair of an artificial larynx to a maximum of \$300 per Policy year; - burn pressure garments to a maximum of \$500 per Policy year; - intrauterine contraceptive device (IUD) to a maximum of \$75 per 2 Policy years; - ostomy supplies, catheters and catheterization supplies; - oxygen; - spacing device to a maximum of 1 per Policy year; - speech aid equipment for persons who do not have oral communication ability, when approved by a qualified speech therapist and authorized by the attending physician, to a maximum of \$500 per lifetime; - sleeves for lymphedema to a maximum of 2 per Policy year; - surgical brassieres to a maximum of 2 per Policy year; - transcutaneous electrical nerve stimulator (TENS) device to a maximum of \$300 per 5 Policy years; and - contact lenses due to ulcerative keratitis, severe corneal scarring, keratoconus, aphakia or marginal degeneration of the cornea to a lifetime maximum of \$200 for non-surgical treatments and up to \$200 for expenses incurred within 6 months following each surgery.
-The contact lenses must improve sight to at least 20/40 and this level of improvement must not be possible with eyeglass lenses.
-(For Medium and Dark Roast Coverage only)
+- allergy testing materials to a maximum of \$50 per calendar year; - purchase of an artificial larynx to a maximum of 1 per lifetime; - repair of an artificial larynx to a maximum of \$300 per calendar year; - burn pressure garments to a maximum of \$500 per calendar year; - graduated compression garments (including stockings) to a maximum of 2 pairs per calendar year; - intrauterine contraceptive device (IUD) to a maximum of \$75 per 2 calendar years; - ostomy supplies, catheters and catheterization supplies; - oxygen; - spacing device to a maximum of 1 per calendar year; - speech aid equipment for persons who do not have oral communication ability, when approved by a qualified speech therapist and authorized by the attending physician, to a maximum of \$500 per lifetime: - sleeves for lymphedema to a maximum of 2 per calendar year; - surgical brassieres to a maximum of \$200 per lifetime; - transcutaneous electrical nerve stimulator (TENS) device to a maximum of \$1,000 eligible per 60 consecutive months; - visual training and remedial eye exercises performed by an ophthalmologist or optometrist to a maximum of \$150 per lifetime; - contact lenses due to ulcerative keratitis, severe corneal scarring, keratoconus, aphakia or marginal degeneration of the cornea to a maximum of \$200 per 24 consecutive months.
+The contact lenses must improve sight to at least 20/40 and this level of improvement must not be possible with eyeglass lenses; and - varicose vein injections.